Passport: Value

 One method by which to rank the value of a passport is to calculate its mobility score (MS).
-The mobility score of a passport is the number of countries that allow the holder of that passport to enter for general tourism visa-free, visa-on-arrival, eTA, or eVisa issued within 3 days. the strongest and weakest passports are as follows:
+The mobility score of a passport is the number of countries that allow the holder of that passport to enter for general tourism visa-free, visa-on-arrival, eTA, or eVisa issued within 3 days.
+As of 2023, the strongest passport in the world is the Singaporean passport.

+However, another way to determine passport mobility score is the number of countries it allows holders to live and work in.
+For example, by this measure, the Irish passport would be most powerful because it allows the holder to live in all European Union/European Economic Area countries, as well as Switzerland and the United Kingdom, as the Irish passport is the only European Union passport now that still allows its users the right to live/work in the United Kingdom.